FlavScents AInsights Entry for Citronellyl Formate (CAS: 105-85-1)

 8. Practical Insights for Formulators

-Citronellyl formate is valued for its ability to enhance freshness and complexity in both flavors and fragrances.
-It synergizes well with other citrus and floral notes, but care should be taken to avoid overuse, which can lead to an overpowering scent.
-It is often under-utilized in complex formulations where its subtlety can add depth without dominating the profile.
+Citronellyl formate is valued for its ability to impart a natural floral character, enhancing the authenticity of both flavors and fragrances.
+It synergizes well with other floral and fruity notes, such as geranium and citrus.
+Formulators should be cautious of overuse, which can lead to an overpowering scent or flavor.
+It is often underutilized in complex formulations where subtlety is required.

 Citation hooks: FlavScents; industry practice